 In the field this fly appears quite dark, long and thin and with a conspicuously yellow face.
 The legs are reddish and normally have dark rings on all femora, but the degree of darkening of the legs is very variable and Collin (1958) reports entirely pale-legged specimens.
 The thorax and abdomen are densely grey dusted with broad brownish stripes along the line of the dorsocentrals.
 Front half of the frons and the sides of the face reddish yellow, face and jowls pale yellowish dusted.
 Proboscis black.
 Palps pale, large, flattened and spoon shaped.
-Wing length: \bigcirc 5.7 - 7.4 - 8.6 mm (23); \bigcirc 5.4 - 6.0 - 6.8 mm (17).
+Wing length: $\stackrel{?}{\bigcirc} 5.7 - 7.5 - 8.6 \text{ mm } (24)$; $\stackrel{\bigcirc}{\hookrightarrow} 5.5 - 6.0 - 6.8 \text{ mm } (18)$.

 Locally abundant besides water and usually swept from the marginal vegetation of still waters or slow flowing rivers.
 I have often swept it from beds of Eleocharis growing in the shallow edges of ponds or slow rivers.
 It can also be found on lily pads alongside Hydromyza livens.
 This is one of the better known species as a larva because of its association with sewage beds.
 The larvae grazes over pebbles on algae and the biological film of bacteria and other organisms, but will also feed on larger items such as the eggs and pupae of Chironomidae and worm cocoons (Graham, 1939; Lloyd, et al., 1940).
 However, this does not appear to be its only habitat and Collin (1958) reports rearing it from cabbage roots attacked by Club-root fungus.
 Nelson (1995) reports finding puparia in a coot's nest and also reports numerous specimens in the collection of the Royal Museum of Scotland reared from a similar situation by E.B.Basden.
 It appears to over winter in the pupal stage and has a long adult flight period (April to October).
 Irwin (1975) and Speight (1983) report that it is also widespread in Ireland.
+It has been recorded from 123 hectads in total and from 80 since 1990.
+Distribution map.

-World distribution: Palaearctic:, Belgium, Czech Republic, Denmark, Estonia, Finland, Germany, Hungary, Ireland, Netherlands, Norway, Poland, Sweden, Switzerland; Asia: Mongolia; Russia: north European region.
+World distribution: Palaearctic:, Belgium, Czech Republic, Denmark, Estonia, Finland,